tomtheisen/stax/docs/instructions.md

 `\|_`   	|(space, not underscore) Print a single space character.
 ``\|` ``	|Dump debug state.
 Shows registers, iteration info, and both stacks.
 `\|P`   	|Print newline.
+`\|V`   	|Array of command line arguments.
+This will be an empty array for non-command-line invocations.

 ## Stack
 chars	|Example           	|Name         	|Description